Bounded twin-width graphs are polynomially $\chi$-bounded: Introduction

 \subsection{Polynomial $\chi$-bounded classes}

 A hereditary class $\cal C$ of graphs (or just \emph{class} in this paper, i.e. closed under induced subgraphs) is \emph{$\chi$-bounded} if there exists a function $f$ such that $\chi(G)\leq f(\omega (G))$ for every $G\in \cal C$.
-For instance, the celebrated class of \emph{perfect graphs} is the (hereditary) class of graphs such that $f(x)=x$.
+For instance, the well-known class of \emph{perfect graphs} is the (hereditary) class of graphs such that $f(x)=x$.
 When $f$ can be chosen as a polynomial, the class $\cal C$ is \emph{polynomially $\chi$-bounded}.
 Let us also say that $\cal C$ is \emph{$k$-initially $\chi$-bounded} if $f(i)$ exists for all $i\leq k$.
-Very recently, Carbonero, Hompe, Moore and Spirkl~\cite{CHMS23} showed that for all $k$, there are classes which are $k$-initially $\chi$-bounded but not $\chi$-bounded.
-Notably, there are classes which are $\chi$-bounded but not polynomially $\chi$-bounded, see Bria\'nski, Davies and Walczak~\cite{BDW22}.
+Recently, Carbonero, Hompe, Moore and Spirkl~\cite{CHMS23} showed that there are classes which are $2$-initially $\chi$-bounded but not $\chi$-bounded.
+This result was then extended to arbitrary values of $k$, independently by Bria\'nski, Davies and Walczak~\cite{BDW22} and by Girão, Illingworth, Powierski, Savery, Scott, Tamitegama and Tan~\cite{GIPSSTT24}.
+Notably, there are classes which are $\chi$-bounded but not polynomially $\chi$-bounded, see~\cite{BDW22}.
 The field is developing at a very fast pace: for a recent survey, see Scott and Seymour~\cite{SS20}.

 Polynomial $\chi$-boundedness is one of the tamest behaviours a class can have.
-The simplest case is the case of perfect graphs, which can be defined by forbidden induced subgraphs (odd holes and antiholes) as well as they enjoy some structural results based on some elementary decompositions.
+The most natural example of \pcb~class is the class of perfect graphs, which can be defined by forbidden induced subgraphs (odd holes and antiholes as the Strong Perfect Graph Theorem asserts~\cite{CRST06}) and also admit some structural decompositions.
 This leads to three main directions of research: Which forbidden induced subgraphs give polynomial $\chi$-boundedness?
-Which structural parameters give polynomial $\chi$-boundedness?
+Which structural parameters yield polynomial $\chi$-boundedness?
 Which operations preserve $\chi$-boundedness?
 These three questions are intimately connected.
-The most natural example of \pcb~class, cographs, are altogether $P_4$-free graphs, have clique-width at most 2 and are the closure under substitutions of graphs of size at most 2.
+The simplest graphs which are \pcb, cographs, are altogether $P_4$-free graphs, have clique-width at most 2 and are the closure under substitutions of graphs of size at most 2.